Eco Church

 • Held a ‘bring and buy’ sale to raise money for Christian Aid.

-• Attended webinars run by Blackburn Diocese, Lancaster City Council and A Rocha UK.
+• Attended webinars including those hosted by Blackburn Diocese, Lancaster City Council and A Rocha UK.

 We will continue

-• To engage with other organisations on climate change issues
+• To network with other organisations on climate change issues.

-• The annual collection of stamps for the benefit of RNIB
+• To collect stamps for the benefit of RNIB.

 top of page